pmahnke/mahnke-cocktails/recipe/new_york_sour.md

 stars: 5
 base_spirits: "Bourbon, Red Wine "
 youtube: "D-hCgKtMIAQ"
+description: "A classic and visually appealing whiskey sour variation that features a striking red wine float on top."
 excerpt: |
   The New York sour recipe adds red wine to the classic whiskey sour cocktail for a playful and fruity twist on a household favorite.
 ---